szklisahub/srsRAN-Open5GS-network/README.md

 Configured a network with srsRAN and Open5GS, referring to a sample config: https://github.com/s5uishida/open5gs_5gc_srsran_sample_config?tab=readme-ov-file#changes_ran

-# Changes in each directory:
+# Changes in configuration files
-open5gs/
+Mainly, IP addresses and some settings are changed but primarily follow the sample config.
-- amf.yaml, smf.yaml, upf.yaml: mainly IP addresses are changed.
-(Please look at Vagrantfile to find the IP address allocation for VM.)
+Please look at Vagrantfile to find the IP address allocation for VMs.

+# Changes for particular reasons
 srsran/gnb/
-- CMakeLists.txt: option(AUTO_DETECT_ISA) should be set to "OFF" to make it compatible with virtualbox.)
+- CMakeLists.txt: option(AUTO_DETECT_ISA) should be set to "OFF" to make it compatible with virtualbox. srsran/ue/
-- gnb_zmq.yaml: Imainly IP addresses are changed.

-srsran/ue/
+- nas_5g.cc: Change not to include NSSAI IE in cleartext IEs in Registration Request.
+Please refer to the following URL: https://github.com/srsran/srsRAN_4G/pull/1214/commits/427f1550c4a049835177242fc26fbdd2180e4159